wbamberg/idl-reference/docs/nsIWebVTTParserWrapper.md

 overlap avoidance using the dimensions of 'overlay'.
 Finally, it adds the
 computed divs to the VTTCues display state property for use later.

-@param window  A window object with which it will create the DOM tree
-               and containing div element.
-@param cues    An array of VTTCues who need there display state to be
-               computed.
-@param overlay The HTMLElement that the cues will be displayed within.

 #### Parameters ####